Message for Readers

 2025 in Review - Leading a Purposeful life

 2025 passed quickly for me.
 Tried to pay attention and be present to each day but because there is no big change in many aspects from previous few years, life just flows by.
 I realize that it’s in new situations and environments that time slows down.
 Makes sense as our minds tend to ignore status quo items.
-So when traveling, life is extended such that the 88 days spent traveling this year feels many times as long and memorable than the SG days.
+So when traveling, life is extended such that the 88 days spent traveling this year feels many times longer and more memorable than the SG days.

 In all, 2025 has been a mostly positive year on most dimensions.
 Readers can read my 2023 update and 2024 update to get more context.